top of page

 Wintering Together

-Today it feels like fall slipped away in the night and winter has taken its place.
-I noticed it first in my body before I even looked outside.
+I noticed it first in my body, before I even looked outside.
 My joints felt heavier.
 My muscles a little stiff.
 Everything a touch more tender.
-There is a kind of ache that shows up with the cold, a deep bone ache, the kind that reminds me I am living in a body that carries stories.
+There is a particular ache that arrives with the cold, a deep bone ache that reminds me I am living in a body that carries stories.

-And winter also brings its own weight.
-The darker days can sink into the chest and settle there.
-Grief can feel closer to the surface.
-The cold can sharpen chronic pain or fatigue.
-The slowness of the season can feel isolating or overwhelming.
-There is no right way to feel during this time.
-You are allowed to have mixed feelings.
+Winter carries weight.
+The darker days can settle in the chest.
+Grief can feel closer.
+Chronic pain and fatigue can sharpen.
+Leaving the house can take more effort.
+There is no right way to feel in this season.
+You are allowed mixed feelings.
 You are allowed to be tired.
 You are allowed to need softness.

 Letting What We Feel Be Real

-Winter can bring forward old grief and memories that have been resting quietly in the background.
-Loved ones who have died might feel closer.
-Loss might feel sharper.
-The silence can create space where feelings have more room to echo.
-You do not have to push those feelings away.
-You do not have to brighten them or make them more palatable for others.
+Winter can bring old grief and memories forward.
+Loved ones who have died may feel nearer.
+Loss can feel sharper.
+The silence of the season gives feelings room to echo.
+You do not have to push them away or make them easier for others.

 Creating a Seasonal Coping Map